Glutenowhere/website/README.md

 The website was created with the [Gatsby](https://www.gatsbyjs.com/) framework.
 Gatsby is a react-based static site generator.
 It further uses the CSS framework [Bulma](https://bulma.io/) for styling.

 The source code is hosted here on GitHub, but the website is built and hosted on [Gatsby Cloud](https://www.gatsbyjs.com/products/cloud/).
 Every time, changes are committed to GitHub a rebuilt is triggered on Gatsby Cloud.
-A GitHub [workflow](.github/workflows/update_log.yml) is defined to run this [python script](log/update_log.py) once a day at 21:12 UTC.
-The script updates this [log file](log/log.txt) and then commits the changes which triggers a rebuilt on Gatsby Cloud.
-This ensures that the website pulls the latest tweets from the cIDA Twitter for the News section in What's On and that items are moved from What's On to Archive the day they expire.